Topics:

 Prairie Rose Lake

 Black Crappie - Slow: Anglers have caught a few large black crappie while trolling.
 Bluegill - Fair: Try slow trolling with small jigs.
-Largemouth Bass - Fair: Anglers are catching largemouth bass along the edges of weeds and around structure.
+Largemouth Bass - Good: Anglers are catching largemouth bass along the edges of weeds and around structure.

 Viking Lake